rkramsharvesh/silver-gold-analysis/README.md

-Here’s a clean, polished **README** you can paste directly into your GitHub repo.
-It briefly explains the purpose of the project, summarizes the analysis (based on your PDF ), and includes both the Colab notebook and Substack article links.

----

 # **Is Silver Still Just Gold’s Shadow? — Analysis Repository**

 This repository contains the full code and data workflow behind my research article: